jared-hughes/DesmosText/spec/README.md

 See [State.md](State.md) for the root-level definitions from which everything else is defined.

 Any questions or areas of significant doubt are marked with a `???`.

+???
+We need some way to handle unparseable math.
+For example if some latex is `x+\cdot 5`, we'd still want to encode it in DesmosText to not use information or account for the case where the parser is broken.
+Maybe use backticks like `` `x+\cdot 5` `` or just quotes like we're using for strings, such as `"x+\cdot 5"`.